Constructing Initial Algebras Using Inflationary Iteration: Introduction

 \section{Introduction}

 Initial algebras for endofunctors are a simple category-theoretic concept that has proved very useful in logic and computer science.
-Recall that an \emph{initial algebra} $(\mu F,\iota)$ for an endofunctor $F:\C\fun\C$ on a category $\C$, is a morphism $\iota:F(\mu F)\fun \mu F$ in $\C$ with the property that for any morphism $a:F(A)\fun A$, there is a unique $\lift{a}:\mu F\fun A$ that is an $F$-algebra morphism, that is, satisfies $\lift{a}\comp\iota = a\comp F(\lift{a})$.
+Recall that an \emph{initial algebra} $(\mu F,\iota)$ for an endofunctor $F:\C\fun\C$ on a category $\C$ is a morphism $\iota:F(\mu F)\fun \mu F$ in $\C$ with the property that for any morphism $a:F(A)\fun A$, there is a unique $\lift{a}:\mu F\fun A$ that is an $F$-algebra morphism, that is, satisfies $\lift{a}\comp\iota = a\comp F(\lift{a})$.
 In functional programming, $\lift{a}$ is sometimes called the \emph{catamorphism} associated with the algebra $(A,a)$~\cite{MeijerE:funpbl}.
 By varying the choice of $\C$ and $F$, such initial algebras give semantics for various kinds of inductive (or dually, coinductive) structures and, via their catamorphisms, associated (co)recursion schemes.
 We refer the reader to the draft book by Ad{\'a}mek, Milius, and Moss~\cite{ammbook} for an account of this within classical logic.

 Here we make a contribution to the existence of initial algebras within \emph{constructive} logics.
-Our motivation for doing so is not philosophical, nor motivated by the computational insights that a constructive approach can bring, important though both those thing are.
+Our reason for seeking a constructive treatment is not philosophical, nor motivated by the computational insights that a constructive approach can bring, important though both those thing are.
 Rather, we are interested in the semantics of dependent type theories with inductive constructions, such as types that are inductive~\cite{Martin-LoefP:inttt}, inductive-recursive~\cite{DybjerP:genfsi}, inductive-inductive~\cite{ForsbergFN:indid}, quotient (inductive-)inductive~\cite{AltenkirchT:quoiit,KaposiA:lariqi} and more generally higher-inductive~\cite{HoTT}.
 Toposes are often used when constructing models of such type theories and sometimes the easiest way of doing so is to use their ``internal logic''~\cite[Part~D]{JohnstonePT:skeett} to express the constructions; see~\cite{PittsAM:aximct,PittsAM:intumh}, for example.
 Although there are different candidates for what is the internal logic of toposes, in general they are not classical.
-So we are led to ask for what categories $\C$ and functors $F:\C\fun\C$ that are describable in such an internal logic is it the case that an initial $F$-algebra can be constructed?
+So we are led to ask for what categories $\C$ and functors $F:\C\fun\C$ that are describable in such an internal logic it is the case that an initial $F$-algebra can be constructed.